opsee/build-go/README.md

 * You are using gb.
 * You have all of your vendor packages already.
 * You require that all tests be passing in order to build.
+* You may have additional build steps unique to a project.

 ## Building with go-build